 At the Center for Careers and Internships, students have access to a wealth of resources, tools, opportunities, and advising to help deepen their engagement and learning during the undergraduate years and prepare them for life after Middlebury.

 Our goal is to empower students to apply their liberal arts education and engage the world through their professional pursuits, active citizenship, and life’s work.
-We support their development by helping them translate the skills they have developed as liberal arts students into skills used in the professional world they are entering and by helping them understand themselves as engaged members of communities.
+We support their development by helping them translate the skills they have developed as liberal arts students into skills used in the professional world they are entering and as engaged members of communities.

 Support Your Student